New 42-day free trial

 What is an API?

-API is short for "application program interface".
-An API is a set of programmatic instructions that allow one program, or part of a program, to interface with another program.
-Sometimes they're small (within-the-same-program small); sometimes they're big.
 In either case, they function as both a contract and a translator.
-As a contract, it sets the terms for what kinds of inputs can be given on either side of the API, and what kinds of outputs either side can expect in return.
-As a translator, it helps the two processes speak a common language so the exchange can be made.
+As a contract, APIs set the terms for what kinds of inputs can be given on either side and what kinds of outputs either side can expect in return.
+As a translator, APIs help the two processes speak a common language so the exchange can be made.

-Let's use an example to conceptualize this.
-Consider the power outlet your computer is plugged into right now.
-That outlet is an interface—it allows your power cord to access the power being supplied from the power plant.
-That outlet puts the electricity into a format that the computer can use.
 Now consider how there are different kinds of outlets (phone, internet, coaxial cable, 240 volt, European outlets) that each interface (there's that word again) with different sources.
 That's a little like an API: it brokers communication to a source that someone wants to access.

 An in-depth look at APIs

-For a little bit of additional clarification, let's look at a more in-depth example.
 Imagine you have the (unfortunate) need to deal with the legal system.
-You need to be able to appear in court, or file something to a judge, but you have very little experience in that field.
+You need to be able to appear in court or file something to a judge, but you have very little experience in that field.
 You have a couple of options if you want to get the outcome you're hoping for.
-First, you could go to school and study to be a lawyer.
-You have the capacity to learn and (let's pretend) the means to pursue it.
-But it takes a great deal of effort, and much more time than you have available to you.

 Second, you could do some study by yourself—brushing up on your legalese, maybe watching a lot of courtroom dramas, or even sitting in on real trials and hearings.
-This doesn't necessarily instill in you the confidence that you've trained with the right information, or that you're prepared for real-world experience.
+This doesn't necessarily instill in you the confidence that you've trained with the right information or that you're prepared for real-world experience.

 Then there's the preferable solution: hiring a lawyer.

-There are a couple of important features that define APIs.
-First, APIs make the rules.
+1. APIs make the rules.
 If you're using an API, the API determines what you get and how you get it.
 Much like you can't plug a power cord into a phone outlet, input and requests given to an API must meet the API's specifications.

-Second, API's don't do anything on their own.
-Their value is only realized when a secondary program (most often called a "client") accesses the API's functionality for use within its own program.
-There's really no limit to the number of client programs that can be tied in (at least as far as the API's infrastructure can handle, but we'll talk about that in a bit).
-For instance: many blogs and websites have installed a "Share" button that actually ties into the Facebook API.
+For instance, many blogs and websites have installed a "Share" button that actually ties into the Facebook API.
 The "Share" button can be installed on any number of websites, but they all aim back to the Facebook API.
 Facebook built that API and made it available so that anyone who wanted to tie in could do so.
 But without those clients, the API would be completely pointless.

 Now, hopefully, we've covered what an API does thoroughly and clearly.
 There's still the matter of how effectively it does it, and therein lies the difference between APIs that do their job well and APIs in name only.
-Let's take a look at some particulars.

 What defines a good API?